OSC's original Pitzer cluster was installed in late 2018 and is a Dell-built, Intel® Xeon® 'Skylake' processor-based supercomputer with 260 nodes.

 srun [ options ] mpi_prog

-in any circumstances.The Intel, GNU and PGI compilers understand the OpenMP set of directives, which support multithreaded programming.
+mpiexec or mpirun is still supported with Intel MPI and OpenMPI, but it may not be fully compatible with our Slurm environment.
+We recommend using srun in all cases.The Intel, oneAPI and GNU compilers understand the OpenMP set of directives, which support multithreaded programming.
 For more information on building OpenMP codes on OSC systems, please visit the OpenMP documentation.

 To run a OpenMP job on an exclusive node: